Zebulon Vance: Legacy

-In 2004, author Sharyn McCrumb wrote the novel Ghost Riders which includes a fictionalized account of Vance's life told in the first person.
-McCrumb says, "In Ghost Riders I had a wonderful time bringing Zebulon Vance to life.
-He was such a colorful character, and certainly North Carolina’s most beloved statesman."
-She was also inspired to write The Ballad of Tom Dula because of Vance.
-"I would not have written this book at all if Zebulon Vance had not been the attorney who defended Tom Dula.
-Vance, the governor of North Carolina during the Civil War, was born and raised in Madison County, near Asheville, but despite his family's hard times after the early death of his father, Zeb Vance managed to get an education, read law, and get himself elected governor by the age of thirty.
-I thought that Vance could counteract the [negative Appalachian] stereotypes—in fact at one point in the novel he remarks on the fact that he and Dula have similar backgrounds, but that the resemblance ends there."
+In 2004, author Sharyn McCrumb wrote the novel Ghost Riders with a fictionalized account of Vance's life told in the first person.
+She was also inspired to write The Ballad of Tom Dula because of Vance, saying "Despite his family's hard times after the early death of his father, Zeb Vance managed to get an education, read law, and get himself elected governor by the age of thirty.
+I thought that Vance could counteract the [negative Appalachian] stereotypes..."

 Always a controversial political figure, Vance became even more of an issue in the early 21st century because of his connection to slavery and his history of racism.
-In September 2017, the University of North Carolina at Asheville’s Department of History and the Zebulon B. Vance Birthplace State Historic Site held a two-day symposium, "Zebulon B. Vance Reconsidered."
+In September 2017, the University of North Carolina at Asheville's Department of History and the Zebulon B. Vance Birthplace State Historic Site held a two-day symposium, "Zebulon B. Vance Reconsidered."
 Kimberly Floyd, site manager of the Vance Birthplace and symposium co-convener said, "Zebulon Vance was a prominent figure in our state for four decades, and his is the story of both a hero and scoundrel."
-In August 2020, the Board of Trustees of the University of North Carolina at Asheville voted to rename Vance Hall because Vance "maintained racist stances that do not align with UNC Asheville’s core values."
+In August 2020, the board of trustees of the University of North Carolina at Asheville voted to rename Vance Hall because Vance "maintained racist stances that do not align with UNC Asheville's core values."
 In October 2020, the Charlotte–Mecklenburg Schools Board of Education voted to remove his name from its high school.
 In 2021, the City of Asheville and Buncombe County both voted to remove the Vance Monument from Pack Square in downtown Asheville.
 Also in 2021, Asheville City Schools changed the name of its Vance Elementary School.